gnoevoy/game_stats/README.md

 # Data Pipeline

-As a result, the pipeline automatically collects raw data from the website and stores it as analytics-ready datasets in `BigQuery`.
-Each run processes around 3–5 MB of data and is scheduled to run weekly.
+The pipeline runs weekly in the cloud, processing about 3–5 MB of data per run.
+It collects raw data from the website, transforms it, and stores the results in `BigQuery` as the central data warehouse.

 ![Database Schema](images/schema.jpg)